Community-led recovery planning

 Because the impacts of the extreme weather events are being felt very differently across the region, the planning is focusing on:

-• Impacted communities: In addition to the above communities, we will be supporting around 20 directly-impacted communities to engage a facilitator to support the development of local recovery plans over the next six to 12 months.
-Below is a table showing the impacted communities we have funded and are working with:
+• Impacted communities: In addition to the above communities, are supporting 23 directly-impacted communities to engage a facilitator to support the development of local recovery plans until November 2025.

 Communities / suburbs